iMichka/homebrew-MacVTKITKPythonBottles/README.md

 They are compiled against Homebrew's python (2.7.6).

+The VTK and ITK binaries were compiled without specific options, like fftw, freetype, opencv, etc ... but this could still be added if needed.

 The files are provided "as is" without warranty or support of any kind.
-These packages are compiled and distributed without official Kitware support.
+I am not part of Kitware, so these are *unoffical* binaries.

 ## Current versions